jfharris67/stock-analysis/README.md

 Step 2b: I built a for loop that iterates over all rows.

-Step 3a: Within the for loop in Step 2b, I wrote a script that increases the tickerVolumes (stock ticker volume) variable and adds the ticker volume for the current stock ticker, utilizing the tickerIndex variable as the index.
+Step 3a: Within the for loop in Step 2b, I wrote a script that increases the tickerVolumes variable and adds the volume for the current stock ticker, utilizing the tickerIndex variable as the index.

-Step 3b: I wrote an if-then statement to check if the current row is the first row with the chosen tickerIndex.
-If so, then assign the current starting price to the tickerStartingPrices variable.
+Step 3b: I wrote an if-then statement that checks if the current row is the first row with the chosen tickerIndex.
+If so, then assigns the current starting price to the tickerStartingPrices .

-Step 3c: I wrote an if-then statement to check if the current row is the last row with the chosen tickerIndex.
-If so, then assign the current closing price to the tickerEndingPrices variable
+Step 3c: I wrote an if-then statement that checks if the current row is the last row with the chosen tickerIndex.
+If so, then assigns the current closing price to the tickerEndingPrices.

-Step 3d: I wrote a script that increases the tickerIndex if the subsequent row's ticker does not match the preceding row's ticker.
+Step 3d: I wrote a script that will increase the tickerIndex if the subsequent row's ticker does not match the preceding row's ticker.

 Step 4: I utilized a for loop to iterate through the arrays (tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices) to output the “Ticker,” “Total Daily Volume,” and “Return” columns in the spreadsheet.